numidiasoft/simple-delicious/README.md

 ## Usage

 1. Get all Tags:

+To get all Tags of a secific account:

     base = Simple::Delicious:Base.new("login", "password")
     base.tags

 2. Rename Tag:

+To Rename a specific Tag:

     base = Simple::Delicious:Base.new("login", "password")
     base.tags :action => "rename", :old => "oldname", :new => "newname"